GitJuski/Linux-servers/h4-GJ(In-progress).md

 ![45](Screenshots/4/45.png)

 I opened the error logs with `sudo tail /var/log/apache2/error.log`.
-Well, the error.log has only earlier errors.
+Well, the error.log had only earlier errors.

 ![46](Screenshots/4/46.png)

-After restarting Apache, opening the site and opening the logs I realized that it logs the error but in a different time...
+After restarting Apache, opening the site and opening the logs I realized that it logs the errors but in a different time...

 ![47](Screenshots/4/47.png)